GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ## Core concepts

-Before I go into details on the various types of streams, let me introduce some core concepts first.
+Before I go into details on the various types of streams, let me introduce some core concepts.

 ### Chunks